Do you want to reconstruct your hymen?

 Yes, it is possible to perform hymenoplasty more than once, although each case should be evaluated individually.
 With each procedure, the availability of remaining hymenal tissue may be less, which may require the use of the vaginal mucosa flap technique.
 In the consultation, I assess the local conditions and guide on the feasibility of the new reconstruction.

-Get in touch with Zamarian Clinic in Londrina, Brazil, and schedule your consultation for hymen reconstruction.
-I am a plastic surgeon specialized in hymenoplasty and other forms of intimate surgery, with complete confidentiality, respect, and professionalism.
+Get in touch with my clinic and schedule your consultation for hymenoplasty -- hymen reconstruction and hymen repair in Brazil.
+I am Dr. Walter Zamarian Jr. (CRM-PR 17,388 / RQE 15,688), a plastic surgeon specialized in female intimate surgery, with complete confidentiality, respect, and professionalism.
 Your privacy is my priority.
+I also offer online consultations for international patients considering intimate surgery in Brazil.

 Dr. Walter Zamarian Jr.